Now is the moment!

 [You can write a short paragraph here explaining why it’s important to you that wildlife is properly protected - are you worried about the loss of green areas or animals near you?
 Do you want Surrey to be a wilder place?]

 Please help create a wilder future for Surrey and Britain by backing an ambitious Environment Act.
-I urge you to talk to other people in your part and write to your party leader too, so they know how important it is that we properly protect wildlife and encourage its recovery.
+I urge you to talk to other people in your party and write to your party leader too, so they know how important it is that we properly protect wildlife and encourage its recovery.

 Don't forget to include your full postal address in anything you write to your MP so they know you live in their constituency.